 Better but now reading as B and R. Sometimes the choices are not there, so you have to go a different direction.
 How about this?

-Please note that in Hatch software, these are called “monograms,” even though we call them ciphers in this article.
+Please note that in some embroidery softwares, these are called “monograms,” even though we call them ciphers in this article.
 The use of the word monogram is okay because that is in the English vernacular.

 Embroidery Monogram Fonts